 When people ask me about China, I always like to make the analogy that it is like a bigger version of Europe.
-China is a country which is much more culturally diverse than we think in the West.
+China is a country that is much more culturally diverse than we think in the West.

-The majority of international tourists who travel to China do what is called the golden triangle; that’s to say, Beijing, Xi’an and Shanghai.
+The majority of international tourists who travel to China do what is called the golden triangle; that’s to say, Beijing, Xi’an, and Shanghai.
 There are also some who visit Guilin, which is famous for its landscapes, Datong or Pingyao.
 Panda-lovers may also visit Chengdu.
 However, China offers many other places that are equally or more spectacular than these ones.

 In this article, I have selected 10 places little-known by international tourists, which are very different from one another and which you might include in your trip.

 Qingdao is a coastal city located in the Shandong province and is considered one of the Chinese cities with the highest quality of life.
 However, this city is mainly famous for its beer.
-Tsingdao beer is without a doubt the Chinese beer most consumed on an international level.
+Tsingtao beer is without a doubt the Chinese beer most consumed on an international level.

-Qingdao is ideal to visit in the summer, when the city is filled with terraces which offer fresh seafood and beer at a very good price.
+Qingdao is ideal to visit in the summer when the city is filled with terraces that offer fresh seafood and beer at a very good price.
 In addition to this, it has some pretty beaches, which is not an easy thing to find in China.
 However, one of its best attractions is the International Beer Festival, which, even though it is not international, is a sight worth seeing.

 Warning: Qingdao is not a city for recluses!
 Beer will make many Chinese people lose their shyness and want to talk to you and invite you to have a few drinks with them.